windkh/node-red-contrib-telegrambot/README.md

 - **Edited Channel Post** which is triggered when someone alters an already sent message in a public channel.
 - **Edited Channel Post Text** which is triggered when someone alters an already sent message text in a public channel.
 - **Edited Channel Post Caption** which is triggered when someone alters an already sent caption of e.g. a photo in a public channel.
+- **Pre Checkout Query** which is triggered when someone issues a payment (see send invoice).
+- **Shipping Query** which is triggered when someone issues a shipping.
+- **Chosen Inline Result** which is triggered when a user has chosen a result from an inline query.
+- **Poll** which is triggered when a poll is created.
+- **Poll Answer** which is triggered when a poll is answered.

 The Event to be received is configured via the node's configuration dialog: